 College and work should be an exercise of your passions; the work you do in high school provides the skills and habits to allow you to live those passions.
 If you are having a hard time with the material, contact your teacher.
-The upperclassmen in your advisory can be a great resource, as well: make some time with them for some one-on-one tutoring before school on Thursdays.
+Math and English tutoring are available after school every day.

 4. Find a school

-If you aren't sure where to start, the BigFuture by the College Board is a great resource to narrow your options.
+If you aren't sure where to start, OKCollegeStart is our primary resource for all things after high school.
 Sophomores and juniors should schedule visits with any university they are interested in.
-All students should watch the college information calendar for alum visits, college trips, and college visits.
-For one-on-one help, fill out this form to schedule time with Stallings.
+All students should watch the senior information calendar for alumni visits, college trips, college presentations, and scholarship opportunities.
+For one-on-one help, drop by Mrs. Randle's office.

 2. Do cool things

 Join a club or create your own.
 There are plenty of opportunities around the school to spend time with others learning and doing amazing things.
 Now is also good time to begin your résumé.
-Build it in Google Drive so you'll always have it, and share it with your advisor so he or she can provide feedback.
+Build it in Google Drive so you'll always have it!

 5. Fill out the applications

 If your university accepts it, start with the Common App.
 Many require letters of recommendation, so ask your teachers for those early!
 Print and fill out this form to ensure you have all the necessary information.
-If you are a senior, Stallings will meet with you the first month of school to discuss your plans.
-Remember: visits/communication with the university is very important; view any interaction as part of your application.
+If you are a senior, Mrs. Randle will meet with you the first month of school to discuss your plans.
+Remember: communication with the university is very important—view any interaction as part of your application.

 3. Take the tests